barelyhuman/spotify-lite-go/readme.md

 - There's a plugin/add-on on VS Code called Music Time that can be used to provide similar functionality but uses the install spotify to work (again, Both being RAM hungry)

 #### TLDR;
-This tools is a lite remote control for an already active device playing a playlist.
+This tools is a lite remote control for an already active device playing a playlist on spotify.

+#### Features
+- Control Spotify Playback

 ### Roadmap
 At this point, the primary goal is to have a working client that can change the current track in the playlist and play pause when needed.